SegersIan/architecture-handbook/topics/feature-toggles.md

 The following part is basically a summary of this awesome [Martin Fowler Entry by Pete Hodgson](https://martinfowler.com/articles/feature-toggles.html).

+## Why Use?

+* **Code Branch Management**: By shipping new code to production, hidden under a toggle, you can limit the amount of long-lived branches.
+Also known as *dark deployments*.
+* **Test In Production**: Test features in production with a limited set of users.
+Allowing for A/B testing or canary releases.
+* **Flighting**: Incremental roll out of new functionality.
+* **Kill Switch**: Turn of certain functionality without redeploying, like a circuit breaker.
+When the load is to high, you can switch off certain features that are resource intensive (e.g. a recommendation service).

 ## Categories

 It can be tempting to lump all feature toggles into the same bucket, but this is a dangerous path.
 The design forces at play for different categories of toggles are quite different and managing them all in the same way can lead to pain down the road.
 It can be tempting to lump all feature toggles into the same bucket, but this is a dangerous path.
 The design forces at play for different categories of toggles are quite different and managing them all in the same way can lead to pain down the road.